Mongol conquest of the Song dynasty: First stage (1235–1248)

-From 1235 on, the Mongol general Köden started to attack the region of Sichuan through the Chengdu plain.
+A Mongol general, Godan started to attack the region of Sichuan through the Chengdu plain.
 The occupation of this region had often been an important step for the conquest of the south.
 The important city of Xiangyang, the gateway to the Yangtze plain, which was defended by the Song general Cao Youwen, capitulated in 1236.
 In the east, meanwhile, Song generals like Meng Gong (孟珙) and Du Gao (杜杲) withstood the pressure of the Mongol armies under Kouwen Buhua because the main Mongol forces were at that time moving towards Europe.
 In Sichuan, governor Yu Jie adopted the plan of the brothers Ran Jin and Ran Pu to fortify important locations in mountainous areas, like Diaoyucheng (modern Hechuan/Sichuan).
 From this point, Yu Jie was able to hold Sichuan for a further ten years.

 In 1239, General Meng Gong defeated the Mongols and retook Xiangyang, contesting Sichuan against the Mongols for years.
 The only permanent gain was Chengdu for the Mongols in 1241.
-In the Huai River area, the Mongol Empire's commanders remained on the defensive, taking few major Song cities, although Töregene Khatun and Güyük Khan ordered their generals to attack the Song.
+In the Huai River area, the Mongol commanders remained on the defensive, and took few major Song cities.
+Töregene Khatun and Güyük Khan ordered their generals to attack the Song.

 Mongol warrior on horseback, preparing a mounted archery shot.

-Many Han Chinese defected to the Mongols to fight against the Jin.
-There were 4 Han Chinese tumens, with each tumen consisting of 10,000 troops.
-The four Han Chinese generals Zhang Rou, Yan Shi, Shi Tianze, and Liu Heima commanded the four Han Chinese tumens under Ögedei Khan.

 The conflicts between the Mongols and the Song troops took place in the area of Chengdu.
 When Töregene Khatun sent her envoys to negotiate peace, the Song imprisoned them.
 The Mongols invaded Sichuan in 1242.
-Their commanders ordered Han Chinese tumen general Zhang Rou and Chagaan (Tsagaan) to attack the Song.
+Their commanders ordered Han Chinese tumen general Zhang Rou and Chagan to attack the Song.
 When they pillaged Song territory, the Song court sent a delegation to negotiate a ceasefire.
-Chagaan and Zhang Rou returned north after the Mongols accepted the terms.
+Chagan and Zhang Rou returned north after the Mongols accepted the terms.

 The Mongols made heavy use of indigenous ethnic minority soldiers in southern China rather than Mongols.
-The Kingdom of Dali's indigenous Cuan-Bo army led by the Duan royal family were the majority of the forces in the Mongol Yuan army sent to attack the Song during battles along the Yangtze river.
+The Dali Kingdom's indigenous Cuan-Bo army led by the Duan royal family were the majority of the forces in the Mongol Yuan army sent to attack the Song during battles along the Yangtze River.
 During a Mongol attack against the Song, there were only 3,000 Mongol cavalry at one point under the Mongol commander Uriyangkhadai, and the majority of his army were native Cuan-Bo with Duan officers.

 An account of the Mongol attack on Nanjing was given in a Chinese annal, describing the Chinese defenders' use of gunpowder against the Mongols: